 Meta Cat was a sentimental favorite!
 We very much would like to see if it could be used with the videos, e.g., a mascot, or in some other capacity.

 We preferred the Very Active Brain.
 We valued its energy and its level of abstraction.
 It was appealing to us, drew our attention, and sparked thinking/questions/discussion, which we think is good.

 The head-in-head with a light bulb was more self-explanatory.
 At first it had an appeal to some, but then we coalesced around the Very Active Brain – valuing its more abstract nature.

 My colleagues very much appreciated your process (black and white before color), the provided rationale for each logo, and thoughtful questions.”

 Our goal as designers was to ensure we met the client’s objectives that users feel the project is transformative, helpful and valuable.

-The logo was made into swag that our client, an engineering professor, brought to a conference where he presented a 3-hr workshop, “Teaching Metacognition: Helping Students Own and Improve Their Learning.”
-He said the magnets and stickers were a huge hit with attendees.
+The logo was made into swag – magnets, stickers and shorts – that our client, an engineering professor, brought to a conference where he presented a 3-hr workshop, “Teaching Metacognition: Helping Students Own and Improve Their Learning.”
+He said these were a huge hit with attendees.

 Want to see more?
 Here’s where you can view the instructional modules and training videos, all of which use our hand drawings in whiteboard explainer videos.